OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 How Clawdbot architecture expands your attack surface

+Power and risk go together.
 The assistant is powerful because it connects language understanding to real actions.
-That same power creates new entry points that attackers can exploit via Phishing attacks or other form of attacks.
+That same capability creates new entry points attackers can exploit via phishing attacks or other methods.

 What is an attack surface?

-The attack surface is the set of ways someone can interact with and influence your system.
-Each bridge, integration, permission, and network endpoint increases this surface.
+The attack surface is every way someone can interact with and influence your system.
+More integrations mean more surface.
+Each bridge, permission, and network endpoint adds to it.

 Where Clawdbot adds risk?

 Anyone who can send messages to the assistant is providing input.
-If you let the assistant read group chat logs or public channels, malicious users could craft messages that aim to trick the AI or trigger unwanted actions.
+If you let it read group chat logs or public channels, a malicious user could craft messages aimed at tricking the AI or triggering actions you didn’t intend.

 Web browsing and fetching

-If Clawdbot can open web pages or fetch remote content to answer queries, it may ingest untrusted text.
-That text can contain instructions designed to manipulate the AI into performing harmful actions or revealing secrets.
+If Clawdbot can open web pages or fetch remote content, it may ingest untrusted text.
+That text can carry instructions designed to manipulate the AI into doing harmful things or revealing secrets.

 Tool and script access